7 Tables

 2. Enter the following formulas:

-4. Click on the button Form in Quick Access Toolbar.
+4. Click on the Form button on Quick Access Toolbar.

 Figure 7.6: Form purchases.

-1. Click the button New and add two new records, see the example in Figure 7.7).
-End your last record entry with Close.
+1. Click New and add two new records (see the example in ).
+Click Close after entering the last record.

 Figure 7.7: Purchase list with 3 records.